Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Develop green infrastructure guidelines and standards for River Road Santa Clara.

-Develop standards for large developers to offset new infrastructure demands with onsite energy generation and water retention.
+Investigate financial support opportunities through design standards for homeowners and large developers which offset new infrastructure demands with onsite energy generation and water use minimization strategies retention.

 Assess existing critical infrastructure such as streets, electrical grid, stormwater system, etc. to determine key weaknesses in the event of a natural disaster.